Kay-Zee/BE_music_Kan_Zhang/README.md

 #####`$ mocha script.js`

 Must have mocha installed globally to run this.
+If you do not have mocha installed globally, you can try using one of the two following options

+1. `npm test`
+I have linked this script to `mocha script.js` and I believe npm uses the relative mocha module, and not the global version

+2. `./node_modules/mocha/bin/mocha script.js`
+To manually use the mocha inside the node_modules folder

 #### NOTE